praxisnetau/silverware-font-icons/README.md

 and we can't really expect users to remember the icon names, codes, or have to refer to a cheatsheet.

 We could just provide a standard select field listing all of the icons on offer, but users need to know what the icons look like.
 Enter `FontIconField` provided by this module.
-An extension of the SilverStripe `GroupedDropdownField` class, it provides a searchable list of icons provided by the configured backend, along with a preview of each icon.
+An extension of the SilverWare `Select2AjaxField` class, it provides an Ajax-powered searchable list of icons provided by the configured backend, along with a preview of each icon.

 ## Requirements

 - [SilverStripe Framework v4][silverstripe-framework]
+- [SilverWare Select2 Module][silverware-select2]

 ## Installation